 - Send a letter to the Editor about the true meaning of Christmas.
 Be careful not to sound like a nag condemning store owners and manufacturers for the profit motive.
 If you need to go there, be careful how you say it.
 Take the high road and remind people about the Virgin Birth and the difference Christ still makes today.

-- If you are active online, make sure you use Christmas images and short posts about the meaning and relevancy of Christmas.
+- If you are active online, make sure you use Christmas images and short posts about the meaning and relevance of Christmas.
 Include links to blogs or websites that feature more on the Birth of Christ and His purpose for coming.

 - Pick up hitch-hikers if you feel safe doing that and tell them you give all hikers some homework – the homework is to read a tract.

-- Go out for a walk alone and pray for your family, friends and neighbors.
+- Go out for a walk alone and pray for your family, friends, and neighbors.

 - Don’t stop doing good deeds throughout the month of December.
 Keep volunteering.
 Keep on helping seniors shovel their snowy sidewalks or putting out their garbage or help them put up their lights.
 Don’t fall off the roof!